MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Requested:**

+     - New Request is initiated from Case and Task Managements.

-     - Newly initiated request is received for take Action in this stage.
+     - And that request is received for take Action in this stage.

        - *In The Action field is following to,*